 Lymphedema Evaluation & Treatment in Phoenix

 Lymphedema is an internal condition caused by damaged or removed lymph nodes.
 These damaged or non-existent nodes stop the lymphatic system from properly draining, resulting in built-up lymph fluid and swollen limbs.
 Though there is no cure for lymphedema there are a number of treatments and therapeutic options that can greatly help reduce swelling and pain.
-At Arizona Vein & Laser Institute, we offer a comprehensive array of lymphedema treatment options for patients in Phoenix, Glendale, Chandler, and the surrounding regions.
+At Arizona Vein and Laser Institute, we offer a comprehensive array of lymphedema treatment options for patients in Phoenix, Glendale, Chandler, and the surrounding regions.
 Read below to learn more about lymphedema and our treatment options, and contact our office at to schedule an appointment with our medical professionals today!

 Lymphedema: Causes and Symptoms